Written By:

-Yoga operates on the premise that everything that has happened up until this point in your (individual historical) expression (if one observes the world from your perspective that is) has led up to this moment in which you exist based on the collective Karma (WHICH SIMPLY–AND NEUTRALLY–MEANS ACTIONS THAT HAVE A CAUSE AND EFFECT IN THE WORLD).
+Yoga operates on the premise that everything that has happened up until this point in your (and everyone elses’ individual and historical) expression (if one observes the world from any given perspective) has led up to this moment in which “you” (and and everything else) exist(s) based on existence-wide collective Karma (WHICH SIMPLY–AND NEUTRALLY–MEANS ACTIONS THAT HAVE A CAUSE AND EFFECT IN THE WORLD).

-Everything that exists and occurs in the physical plane is a result of Karma because events and things (after emerging from the original Source) do not simply reproduce themselves out of thin air.
-Even your very personal existence, as mentioned above, is the result of a complex series of events that led up to this point, and “you” will constantly be changing based on new and old Karma (actions, thoughts, and words that have a cause and effect in the world) until you die and are repurposed into basic elements with the impact of time, or transcend unconscious Karma altogether through spiritual liberation.
+Even your very personal body, reality, and perspective, as mentioned above, is the result of a complex series of events that led up to this point, and “you” will constantly be changing based on new and old Karmas (actions, thoughts, words, etc.–both yours and those of countless others’–that have a cause and effect in the world) until your body dies and is repurposed into basic elements, or you transcend attachment to/identification with Karma (that leads to–and comes from–suffering due to ignorance and/or ego) altogether through spiritual Liberation (which we will very briefly discuss more of in this post).

 What Does This Mean In Reference To Your Understanding Of Yoga?

-Certain chains of events simply have a cause and effect that you are best served never going too deeply into understanding for your own sake if you are not prepared to see things neutrally, honestly, and fully because your mind is still colored with “worldly” distortions.
+Certain chains of events simply have an apparent cause and effect within Maya that you are best served never going too deeply into analyzing for your own sake if you are not prepared to see things neutrally, honestly, and fully because your mind is still colored with “worldly” and personal distortions.
 Whether it be that someone got drunk (for reasons) and ran over your child (for reasons), or you woke up one day and won the lottery (because it exists where you live and you could afford to pay to play and had reasons upon reasons why you played) because you played the game that day (for reasons) and your selected lotto numbers, based on personal significance (for reasons) from living life, were selected from a random drawing (for reasons such as the numbers existed to be selected to begin with), etc…understanding Karma requires the ability to deeply and simply see without attachment (which often leads to a state of acceptance and empowerment based on a far greater Truth than can be known by the limitations of the mind).

-Again, if you do “this,” then “that” will occur.
+Again, if “this,” then “that” will occur.

 What To Do With This Understanding: